SamsungSLAV/festral/README.md

  ]
 ```

 Parser is some script or binary which generates meta.txt file from output of your `buildCmd` command.
-Now only "GBS" parser is stable.

 `meta.txt` file has format: